 Your microwave oven control panel lets you select the desired cooking function quickly and easily.
 All you have to do is touch the necessary Command Pad.
-Below are descriptions of some basic functions you should know about.
-These descriptions are followed, on the next page, by a list of all the Command and Number Pads located on the control panel.
-For more information, see pages 14-62.
+The following is a list of all the Command and Number Pads located on the control panel.
+For more information, see pages 14-43.